 With all this in mind, we’ve chosen to provide our customers with two setup options when they purchase their phone (of course, customers with some technical skills can modify their phones however they choose once they have them in their hands).

 First, if you are looking for a phone that is as secure as possible, we setup the Aurora Store anonymously, and do not install any Google Play Services.
-This means that most network push notifications for apps won’t work, but almost everything else will work as it normally would.
+This means that some functionality for common apps may not work (in most cases this is limited to push notifications, even though many apps will show you an error message about missing Google Play Services).
 With this setup, you can still choose to login to the Aurora Store with your Google login to download any apps you have previously purchased and still retain the isolation from Google Play Services.

 Second, for customers that want a more secure phone than their current Android device but want to use the phone as they normally would, we install Aurora Store as well as the sandboxed Google Play Services apps.
-With this setup, once you receive the phone, you can login to Aurora and push notifications and other Google Play Services features will function similarly to how you are used to.
+With this setup, once you receive the phone, you can login to Aurora, download your favorite apps, and everything should work without any issues.

 You can read more about the technical details at the GrapheneOS website.